Main Page: Space Girls

 And now that we're all in a spiritual mood...
 I'd like to have "If You Could Hie to Kolob" interspersed throughout the movie as an instrumental track, because it conveys the scope and grandeur of space and time, and also subtly ties into the Latter-day Saint subtheme.
 The tune is actually copyrighted by Oxford University Press so I'd have to talk it over with them.
 And pay more royalties... ugh.

 This song was practically written for Jane, and features in the book during a scene that shan't be mentioned here because spoilers.
 In the movie it might be reprised at the beginning of the end credits.

-Rocky Horror Picture Show - Time Warp
+Damian - The Time Warp

 Another potential credits offering.
 It's appropriate to the plotline, no?
 I'll either have to do a medley or really long credits.